-Any kind of movement will shift your energy into a more positive one; dance, yoga, tai chi, walking, all forms of movement allow energy to flow more freely through the body.
+Any kind of movement will shift your energy into a more positive one; dance, yoga, tai chi or qigong, and walking, all forms of movement allow energy to flow more freely through the body.
 All the better if you create a practice out of it.
 Be present, pay attention to your breath and the way your body is moving.

 Change your environment.